Recovering from pneumonia

 |6 months||you should feel back to normal|

-You’ll recover gradually and can help by eating well, exercising and doing deep breathing exercises.
+You’ll recover gradually.
+You can help by eating well and doing some exercise including deep breathing exercises.

 You can find out more about using breathing exercises to clear your lungs from the Association of Chartered Physiotherapists in Respiratory Care.
-They’ve produced a patient information leaflet about the Active cycle of breathing techniques.
+They’ve produced an information leaflet about the Active cycle of breathing techniques that you can read.

-If your symptoms are slow to disappear, if you’re over 60 and you smoke, you should have a chest X-ray six weeks after you started your antibiotics.
+If your symptoms are slow to disappear, if you’re over 60 or you smoke, you should have a chest X-ray 6 weeks after you started your antibiotics.
 This is to check that the infection has gone from your lungs.

 Call our helpline on 03000 030 555, where our friendly team will be happy to talk about your concerns and answer your questions.